iterative/dvc.org/content/docs/command-reference/plot/show.md

 ![](/img/plot_show_field.svg)

-In the previous examlpe all the columns (or fields) were included into the output file.
+In the previous example all the columns (or fields) were included into the output file.
 You can select only specified subset ot the columns by `--select` option which might be important for reducing the output file size.
 In this case the default `index` column will be still included.